darkeyesweb/UploadBot/PLANS.md

 # Roadmap
 ## -= 0.9.0 =-

-### AWS SDKs and JavaScript Node.JS vs PHP
+##### AWS SDKs and JavaScript Node.JS vs PHP
 ---

+  Turn away from using NodeJS and JavaScript functions when Promises are required to prevent Async timing problems.
+Using AJAX calls, a PHP function will do things like read, process, and compile in JSON a response making the script wait for the server.

-  Move away from relying on AJAX calls to php and convert over to 90% [JavaScript using the AWS SDK for JavaScript](https://aws.amazon.com/sdk-for-node-js/) as to clean up and make the process more linear
+  ~~Move away from relying on AJAX calls to php and convert over to 90% [JavaScript using the AWS SDK for JavaScript](https://aws.amazon.com/sdk-for-node-js/) as to clean up and make the process more linear~~

+##### Automatic Error Reporting
+---
+  The bot will use the `botjs.startTyping();` function to show it is processing a command and using timer events create a timeout error that will tell the user what happened (or what didn't) and what they can do to fix it

 ## -= 1.0.0 =-

-### Attachments:
+##### Attachments:
 ---
   Any attachments sent natively (through discord) will be instantly cloned to the local server using the ```request()``` module from NPM
   ```javascript